saghul/pyuv/docs/tcp.rst

         is why it is enabled by default) but may lead to uneven load distribution in multi-process setups.

+    .. py:attribute:: write_queue_size

+        *Read only*

+        Returns the size of the write queue.

     .. py:attribute:: readable

         *Read only*